basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 The lesson: I tried to build the entire system at once without validating the core concepts and individual ideas first.
 This time, I took a different approach: **tackle it problem by problem.**
 Instead of designing a complete system upfront, I would validate each piece—chunking, retrieval, re-ranking, memory reconciliation—before combining them.
-The experience and UX would be my own, but the algorithms would be stolen from the best.
+The experience and UX would be my own, but the algorithms would be adapted from established projects.

 ## 3. How I studied SOTA: clone, read, re-implement